liu3zhenlab/CGRD/demo/README.md

 <img src="qry_ref.cgrd.png" alt="Figure 1.
 CGRD on the ref" width="450"/>

-In the figure, we can see two expected copy number variation segments: 1. qry>ref (i.e., higher copy in qry) and 2. qry<ref (i.e., absence in qry).
+In the figure, we can see two expected copy number variation segments:
+1. qry>ref (i.e., higher copy in qry)
+2. qry<ref (i.e., absence in qry).